Hauz Khas Complex: Exploring the Hidden Gem of Delhi

 Hauz Khas Complex is in South Delhi, an excellent area to stay in for exploring the city.
 This is also a greener and generally nicer part of Delhi.

-I really like these hotels and guest houses that are close to Hauz Khas Complex:
+I like these hotels and guest houses that are close to Hauz Khas Complex:

-Thikana Delhi – luxury bed and breakfast in one of Delhi’s most exclusive neighbourhoods
+• Thikana Delhi (mid-range): Excellent bed and breakfast in one of Delhi’s most exclusive neighbourhoods.

-Prakash Kutir B&B – the best budget bed and breakfast in Delhi
+• Prakash Kutir B&B (budget): Best budget bed and breakfast in Delhi.

 What Else to See Within Walking Distance of Hauz Khas Complex

-There are several noteworthy sites you should check out while you’re in the area.
-All are an easy walk from Hauz Khas Village and absolutely free.
+There are several noteworthy sites you can easily check out after the Hauz Khas complex.
+All are an easy walk from Hauz Khas Village and free.

 The temple is on Hauz Khas Road, about a 10 minute walk from Hauz Khas Village.
 Everyone is welcome, but shoes must be removed.